 Been in an accident?
 Here is what you need to know and do…

-We want to be put to work for you.
+We want to be put to work for you – and we can help with this accident quick guide.
 But, please keep in mind the information you obtain here is not legal advice.
 It’s a first step to letting us help.
 No catchy taglines, just hard work.
 Your matter will receive personalized attention, from a WPH partner, without exception.

 We have successfully represented injury victims who have suffered brain injuries, soft tissue injuries, and many other work and life-limiting impairments, such as the loss of full use of a hand.
 We understand the damaging impact one person’s negligence can have on the life of another.

 If you’ve been injured in an accident, then it’s wise to contact a lawyer to understand your rights.
 The laws relating to accidents and potential compensation, where that compensation might come from, and liability, can be complex and are always evolving.
 A key step is to contact us.
 We will make sure you are fully informed.

 People often want to know how long it will take for an injury claim to be resolved.
 Litigation is unpredictable.
 Some cases can be resolved in months, other cases can take years.
 Each case must be evaluated based on the individual circumstances and is usually guided by the nature and extent of the person’s injuries, as well as the time it takes to recover.
 We make sure you know all the facts and your options.